MichaelCurrin/python-twitter-guide/docs/models.md

 > if you are working with native media (photos, videos, or GIFs), the Extended Entities object is the way to go.

-This is available on the tweet as an attribute - you may need a flag on the request to include extended entities though.
+This is available on the tweet as an attribute.

 ```python
 tweet.extended_entities